-DRUG POSSESSION: A felony offense for possession under the Texas Controlled or services or to honor a warranty as promised in an expressed or implied contract.
+CONTRACT-CONSUMER/COMMERCIAL/DEBT: Cases involving a buyer of goods or services bringing a suit against the seller for failure either to deliver said goods or services or to honor a warranty as promised in an expressed or implied contract.
 Also, cases involving a seller of goods or services bringing a suit against a buyer for failure to pay for said goods or services as promised in an expressed or implied contract (debt collection).
 Examples include agreements, breach of contract, contracts, fraud, notes, sworn accounts, debts, and assignment of creditors.